 These pollutants are normally monitored by national and international organisations.
-Environmental Laws, such as the US EPA Clean Air Act and the European Air Quality Framework Directives provides the principal framework for national, state, and local efforts to protect air quality.
+Environmental Laws (such as the US EPA Clean Air Act, the European Air Quality Framework Directives or Law no. 4 of Egypt) provides the principal framework for national, state, and local efforts to protect air quality.

-11.1 Air quality standards and limit values
+9.1 Air quality standards and limit values